coddingtonbear/jirafs/readme.rst

 ~~~~~~~~~

 From within an issue folder, will open up a python shell having access
-to a variable named ``ticketfolder`` holding the Python object
+to a variable named ``folder`` holding the Python object representing
-representing the ticket folder you are currently within.
+the ticket folder you are currently within.

 Interesting Details